itfrombit/osx_handmade/README.md

 ## Day 532 Note:

-I wrote a native OS X version of hhfont using Core Text.
+I wrote a native macOS version of hhfont using Core Text.
 It is not required, as you can just use the font images and hht file that Casey generated.
 I was mostly interested in learning about some of the details of Core Text that I hadn't used before.